Representations for multidimensional down-down deconvolution of ocean-bottom seismic data: theory and practical implications: Representation for source-side down-down deconvolution

 \section{Representation for source-side down-down deconvolution}

 The representation of equation \ref{eq9} contains integrals over receivers at $\partial\mathbb{D}_R$.
-Since receivers are often sparsely sampled in OBS acquisition, \citet{Boiero2023EAGE} and \citet{Wang2024arXiv} derive alternative representations for down-down deconvolution, containing an integral over the sources.
+Since receivers are often sparsely sampled in OBS acquisition, \citet{Boiero2023EAGE} and \citet{Wang2024GEO} derive alternative representations for down-down deconvolution, containing an integral over the sources.
 Here, we derive such a representation, using the formalism of the previous section, to facilitate the comparison between the two approaches.

 Consider a domain $\mathbb{D}_f\cup\mathbb{D}_s$ (where subscripts $f$ and $s$ stand for fluid and solid, respectively), enclosed by horizontal boundaries $\partial\mathbb{D}_S$ (just below the sources in the fluid) and $\partial\mathbb{D}_\infty$ (below all inhomogeneities in the solid), see Figure \ref{Fig3}.
 Since in the following derivations we don't encounter integrals along the receivers at the ocean bottom, there is no need to assume that the ocean bottom (the boundary between $\mathbb{D}_f$ and $\mathbb{D}_s$) is horizontal.
-We use again the reciprocity theorem for the fluid-solid configuration.
-As before, the boundary integral over $\partial\mathbb{D}_\infty$ vanishes.
-Assuming the solid domain $\mathbb{D}_s$ is source-free, we are left with a boundary integral over $\partial\mathbb{D}_S$ and a domain integral over $\mathbb{D}_f$.
+We use again the reciprocity theorem of equation A--1 for the fluid-solid configuration.
+As before, the boundary integral over $\partial\mathbb{D}_\infty$ (which corresponds to $\partial\mathbb{D}_s$ in equation A--1) vanishes.
+Assuming the solid domain $\mathbb{D}_s$ is source-free, we are left with a boundary integral over $\partial\mathbb{D}_S$ (which corresponds to $\partial\mathbb{D}_f$ in equation A--1) and a domain integral over $\mathbb{D}_f$.
 Applying pressure-normalized up-down decomposition, this time not only to the wavefields but also to the sources \cite{Wapenaar2020AMP}, we thus have